hsartoris/LocalityNN/Framework/README.md

 Simulator
 ===
-As with the generator, simulator classes derive from `AbstractBase`.
+As with the generator, simulator classes derive from `Parameterizable`.

 `AbstractSimulator`
 ---
 This class serves a purpose parallel to that of `AbstractGenerator`.
-After parameter instantiation by `AbstractBase`, the constructor stores the passed matrix and calls `_setup`.
+After parameter instantiation by `Parameterizable`, the constructor stores the passed matrix and calls `_setup`.
 A complete implementation of `n_steps` is provided, depending on `step`, which must be overriden by modules along with `_setup`.
-`set_params`, derived from `AbstractBase`, is overridden to add a call to `_setup` after each parameter change.
+`set_params`, derived from `Parameterizable`, is overridden to add a call to `_setup` after each parameter change.

 `Simulator`